 The Embassy of the Republic of Trinidad and Tobago in Washington, D.C. is the official representative of the Government of the Republic of Trinidad and Tobago in the United States of America.

-The jurisdiction of the Embassy of the Republic of Trinidad and Tobago in Washington, D.C. includes the United States of America, the United Mexican States and the Organization of American States as well as the Consulates General of the Republic of Trinidad and Tobago in New York and Miami, and the Honorary Consul for Trinidad and Tobago in Texas and Puerto Rico.
+The jurisdiction of the Embassy of the Republic of Trinidad and Tobago in Washington, D.C. includes the United States of America, the United Mexican States and the Organization of American States.
+The Consulates General of the Republic of Trinidad and Tobago in New York and Miami, as well as the Honorary Consuls for Trinidad and Tobago in Texas and Puerto Rico all fall under the jurisdiction of the Embassy.

 The Embassy has multiple bilateral and multilateral responsibilities.
 Bilaterally, Trinidad and Tobago’s Ambassador is accredited to the United States of America as well as Mexico while simultaneously serving as the Permanent Representative of Trinidad and Tobago to the Organization of American States (OAS).
 The Embassy’s multilateral obligations also include OAS entities such as the Inter-American Defense Board (IADB) and the Pan American Health Organization (PAHO), as well as financial institutions and development agencies such as the World Bank, the International Monetary Fund (IMF) and the Inter-American Development Bank (IADB).
 The Mission also maintains regular contact with the following countries which are accredited to Trinidad and Tobago, viz: Botswana, Liberia, the Philippines, Senegal and the Kingdom of Swaziland.

-The Cultural Section of the Embassy provides information materials on Trinidad and Tobago’s rich and diverse culture and regularly gives presentations to the public and to visiting high school and college student groups.
+The Cultural Section of the Embassy provides informational materials on Trinidad and Tobago’s rich and diverse culture and regularly gives presentations to the public and to visiting high school and college student groups.
 It arranges cultural events and corresponds with the public through its website and mailing list.
-The Cultural Section also coordinates participation in the Embassy Adoption Program, an award winning multicultural enrichment program designed for sixth-grade students in public schools in Washington, DC.
+The Cultural Section also coordinates participation in the Embassy Adoption Program, an award winning multicultural enrichment program designed for to allow for the Embassy to ‘adopt’ a middle school class at a public school in Washington, DC for one semester.
+During this period the students are taught about the demographics, history and culture of Trinidad and Tobago

 The Student Section of the Embassy of Trinidad and Tobago is tasked with steering the affairs of those students that are sponsored by the Government of Trinidad and Tobago to attend university in the U.S. In this regard, it serves as liaison for the students, their respective institutions and the Government of Trinidad and Tobago.
 Please note that the Student Section does not arrange for scholarships from the Government of Trinidad and Tobago on behalf of students.